Since the pandemic, there has been a surge of interest in finding alternative ways of making an income through side hustles.

-Having worked remotely for the past 3 years after I left my banking job, I’ve found that there are myriad ways you can earn money from the comfort of your own home.
+Having worked remotely for three years since I left my banking job, I’ve found that there are myriad ways you can earn money from the comfort of your own home.
 Here are 15 side hustles that can be done from anywhere in the world, 7 of which I have personally made money from myself.

 1. Freelance writing